ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 to check a file is present or your functions, you need to provide thread lock mechanisms if your functions shares a state.

+## Exercises

+* Create a pure function `String => String` that maps each input string into its uppercase string.

+* Reconnecting to the exercise of animals in the case classes chapter, create a pure function with signature `Animal => String` that given an animal returns its name.

 ## On side effects

 So we don't like side effects.
 Or do we?